pedropaulofb/laderr/documentation/specification.md

 failedToDamage = ["hospital_network"]
 ```

-#### 4.2.3 Controls
+#### Controls

 A **Control** is an entity that actively mitigates threats or neutralizes vulnerabilities, thereby reducing risk.
 Controls **inhibit** threats, preventing them from successfully exploiting vulnerabilities in assets.
 Controls play a proactive role in resilience by providing protective mechanisms that prevent losses before they occur.

-Examples of controls include a *network firewall*, which prevents unauthorized access to hospital systems; a *vaccination program*, which mitigates the spread of infectious diseases in a population; a *marine protected area*, safeguarding coral reefs from overfishing and habitat destruction; an *algorithmic fraud detection system*, identifying suspicious transactions in financial markets; and an *early warning system for natural disasters*, enabling rapid response to earthquakes and hurricanes.
+Examples of controls include a _network firewall_, which prevents unauthorized access to hospital systems; a _vaccination program_, which mitigates the spread of infectious diseases in a population; a _marine protected area_, safeguarding coral reefs from overfishing and habitat destruction; an _algorithmic fraud detection system_, identifying suspicious transactions in financial markets; and an _early warning system for natural disasters_, enabling rapid response to earthquakes and hurricanes.

 ##### Additional Fields of Controls

-- **protects** (*list of strings, required*): References to the assets the control safeguards.
+- **protects** (_list of strings, required_): References to the assets the control safeguards.
-- **inhibits** (*list of strings, optional*): References to threats that are neutralized or reduced by the control.
+- **inhibits** (_list of strings, optional_): References to threats that are neutralized or reduced by the control.

 The relationships between controls, assets, and threats—whether a control protects an asset or inhibits a threat—can be inferred from the underlying interactions between **capabilities** and **vulnerabilities**.
 When using LaDeRR Engine, these relations do not need to be explicitly declared, as they will be automatically derived based on the system’s defined capabilities, vulnerabilities, and their interactions.

 ##### Example of a Control Specification

 [**Example 05:**](https://github.com/pedropaulofb/laderr/tree/main/documentation/examples)

 ```toml
 [Control.firewall_system]
 label = "Network Firewall"